 An examination of the human cost of foreign production may be enough for any empathetic consumer to think twice about anonymous product purchasing, but there are many other reasons to shop closer to home that make it worth the effort of educating yourself and paying any implied premium.

 - Lower Carbon Footprint: It isn't possible to live in the modern world without producing greenhouse gases, but it certainly is possible to reduce your footprint considerably.
 Products made overseas require significant fossil fuels to reach us, opposed to domestically-made goods.
 Reducing shipping in general is one way to reduce your carbon footprint.
 Amazon Prime has become synonymous with shopping - the convenience and comfort of receiving things at your doorstep by the click of a mouse has replaced regular foraging.
-Lucky for me, my East Village tenement is delivery-challenged - awarded "second worst doorbell in NYC" by my postman.
-Forced foraging brings me out into the world and into nearby mom-and-pop shops, supporting the local economy, connecting with the origin of my purchases and avoiding wasteful packaging!
+Foraging brings us out into the world and into nearby mom-and-pop shops, supporting the local economy, connecting with the origin of my purchases and avoiding wasteful packaging!

 - Improved Economy: Buying American-made goods supports the entire economy.
 The EPI estimates that every U.S. manufacturing job supports 1.4 jobs in other parts of the economy.
 NYC's Garment District, once the epicenter of American manufacturing, is on the verge of extinction due to production outsourcing to cheap and unethical foreign labor.
-However, there is a trend towards bringing manufacturing back home - places like Baltimore, Philiadephia, Peekskill and Dallas are seeing a resurgence of apparel production.
 Our purchasing power can influence the industry to switch to a more regenerative supply chain.
 Every time we buy domestic, we invest in our country, supporting locally owned businesses and domestic job growth for future generations.

 - Less Pollution: Another reason it's cheaper to make goods in developing countries is because of the lack of regulations in air and water pollution.
 Not only have we outsourced our goods and jobs, but our pollution too.
 By buying "Made in the USA," we're investing in environmental standards and quality control.

-Yes, there is usually a premium for American-made and sustainable products.
+Yes, there is usually a premium for fair trade American-made and sustainable products.
 But fast fashion isn't cheap - somewhere, somebody is paying.
 We're not ill willed - just uninformed!

 Read labels carefully.
 Research before you buy.